bsugg/Project1/README.md

 <caption>

-Preview of modified Skater Data
+Preview of Modified Skater Data for Carolina Hurricanes

 </caption>